You’re about to start using it but ? Can you ditch the USB cable? Today you’re going to learn the answer to this doubt.

 You won’t have to take your hands off the steering wheel at any point.
 You can also send an automated customized response such as “I’m driving”.

 Once Android Auto Wireless has been connected to an Android Auto head unit, it will display a modified and intuitive version of your phone screen.

-The icons and cards show in the are large and easy-to-read, showing you all your important notifications, including, your default music app, names of recent texts and calls, driving time estimates, and even the weather.
+The icons and cards shown on the are large and easy-to-read, showing you all your important notifications, including, your default music app, names of recent texts and calls, driving time estimates, and even the weather.

 These cards will also arrange themselves based on relevance.
 There are virtual buttons to get you to the phone, music, and navigation apps, on the bottom of the home screen.

 Is Android Auto a phone app for Android or iPhone too?